sqlmapproject/sqlmap/Usage.md

 Option: `--dump-format`

-sqlmap supports three different types of formatting when storing dumped table data into the output directory: `CSV`, `HTML` and `SQLITE`.
-Default one is `CSV` where each table row is stored into a textual file line by line, and where each entry is separated with a comma character ','.
-In case of `HTML` output is being stored into a HTML file where each row is represented with a row inside a formatted table.
+sqlmap supports three different types of formatting when storing dumped table data into the corresponding file inside an output directory: `CSV`, `HTML` and `SQLITE`.
+Default one is `CSV` where each table row is stored into a textual file line by line, and where each entry is separated with a comma character `,`.
+In case of `HTML`, output is being stored into a HTML file where each row is represented with a row inside a formatted table.
 In case of `SQLITE` output is being stored into a SQLITE database where original table content is replicated into the corresponding table having a same name.

 ### Estimated time of arrival